BengalBots-LSU/knowledge.bengalbots.com/content/Projects/Misc/B²/Deeper Blue/Code.md

   - Code
   - Incomplete
 ---
-All of the code for this project is hosted at [this repository](https://github.com/BengalBots-LSU/Deeper-Blue).
-The repository is divided into two branches.
-One of them is just a `.ino` file that you can throw into the Arduino IDE and load up.
-The other one is integrated through Platform IO and is based on `C++`.
+#### Repo Structure
+---
+[The repository](https://github.com/BengalBots-LSU/Deeper-Blue) is comprised of two main branches.
+The [`main`](https://github.com/BengalBots-LSU/Deeper-Blue) branch and the [`platform-io`](https://github.com/BengalBots-LSU/Deeper-Blue/tree/platform-io) branch.

+In the `main` branch, a `.ino` file is simply hosted and there the file can easily be added to the Arduino IDE and uploaded to your board of choice.

+In the `platform-io` branch, all the files required for a PlatformIO project are configured so you should be able to simply clone the repository and then upload to a board of your choice via PlatformIO.

 #### Imports
+---
+This project required ==1== external library.
 You'll want to download and import the [`Ps4 Controller Host Library`](https://github.com/pablomarquez76/PS4_Controller_Host) .
 You may be able to go ahead and simple do

 ```cpp
 #include <PS4Controller.h>
 ```